leebyron/til/entries/leap.md

 There aren't that many Canon Cats still floating around, but if you want to get a feel for what using one of these is like, you can run its [software in emulation mode](https://archive.org/details/canoncat) thanks to the Internet Archive!

-It's not all that clear, but here's what I figured out so far:
+How to use this is not very clear, but here's what I figured out so far:

 - option keys (left and right) are Jump
 - `\` key is Undo